Madhan-Git07/Assignment_5_GitHub/README.md

 ## Acknowledgment

-We extend our gratitude to Durham College for providing the opportunity and resources for this project.
+We would like to thank Durham College for giving us the chance and for supporting this work and professor Ziad Mohammad for helping us with the data set.